f-gorski/past-date-component/README.md

 - When less than 24 hours have passed, it displays hours and minutes every X \* 2 seconds, so that it is even less frequent.
 - When more than 24 hours have passed, it simply statically displays the date since the provided timestamp.

+## Important Note

+While this project serves as a demonstration of the PastDate component, it is done as a leisure project and it's not recommended for production use in its current form.
+For real-world projects, consider bundling it into e.g. a component library to make it more reusable across different projects.

 ## Installation

-To install the component, you can simply copy the `PastDate.tsx` file into your React project.
+To install the component, you can simply copy the `PastDate.tsx` file into your React project (and install its dependencies).

 ## Usage